compsys-progtools/spring2024/_sources/resources/glossary.md

 Linker
   a program that links together the object files and libraries to output an executable file.

 option
   also known as a flag, a  parameter to a command line program that change its behavior, different from an argument

 path
   the "location" of a file or folder(directory) in a computer

 pointer
   a variable that stores the address of another variable

 pull (changes from a repository) download changes from a remote repository and update the local repository with these changes.

 [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)
   allow other users to review and request changes on branches. after a pull request recieves approval you can merge the changed content to the main branch.

 PR
   short for {term}`pull request`

 push (changes to a repository) to put whatever you were working on from your local machine onto a remote copy of the repository in a version control system.

 relative path
   the path defined **relative** to another file or the current working directory; may start with a name, includes a single file name or may start with `./`

+remote
+  a copy of the repository hosted on a server

 repository
   a project folder with tracking information in it in the form of a .git directory in it